Rationale & evidence for Lectica’s nonprofit mission

 - equipping students with skills and dispositions for negotiating the complexities and challenges of today’s world — skills for thinking, learning, evaluating, deciding, acting, communicating, interacting, and creating;

 - documenting the development of these skills ; and

 - providing students, teachers, and parents with feedback and resources that support optimal development.

-We do this by building and delivering online learning tools called DiscoTests, each of which gently nudges students and teachers toward more optimal ways of learning and teaching.
+We are doing this by building and delivering online learning tools called DiscoTests, each of which gently nudges students and teachers toward more optimal ways of learning and teaching.

-DiscoTests will address many of the “big ideas” captured in state and national standards, including math, the sciences, social studies, literature, and the arts.
+DiscoTests addresses many of the “big ideas” captured in state and national standards, including math, the sciences, social studies, literature, and the arts.

 Problem & solution

 Our current educational system, as a whole, falls short of supporting the optimal development of essential 21st century capabilities .